import pandas as pd

 It is highly convenient to store indicator variables as actual boolean variables containing True or False, with the variable name telling you what it is that is either true or false.
 Consider the sex

 and it contained either True or False, the meaning would be immediately obvious.
-(Of course this only works in a world where sex is binary.
+(Of course this only works in a world where gender is binary.
 That’s true for the vast majority of data sets right now, but expect data to become more nuanced over time.)

 There is a file called 2000_acs_codebook.txt